microsoft/pxt-arcade/docs/lessons/dance-party.md

 Learn the basics for a collision based game!

 * The concept of sprite
-* How to set up a tile map and scene
+* How to set up a tilemap and scene
 * Spawning and destroying projectiles
 * Setting and moving a character
 * Setting a score increment